telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/methods/extractkeysfromitem.md

 Method which extracts the key values (added to the **ClientDataKeyNames** collection of the master/detail table) from the edited table row passed as an argument or the row corresponding to the index passed as an argument.
 The values will be fetched purely client-side and the data will be returned in an object array which can be traversed to get each individual data entry.

->note Supported with InPlace and EditForms auto-generated edit form!
+>tip Supported with InPlace and EditForms auto-generated edit form!
 >

->note If invalid index is passed as argument to the method, the returned object array will be empty.
+>tip If invalid index is passed as argument to the method, the returned object array will be empty.
 >